Industry Veterans at Your Service

 PUTTING THE MOST POWERFUL VISUAL EFFECTS TOOLS AT YOUR FINGERTIPS

 We are an accomplished team dedicated to designing software solutions for virtually any digital pixel manipulation problem.
-Our founders have produced ground-breaking effects for Best Visual Effects Academy Award-winning movie "What Dreams May Come", have worked in the development of other projects including “The Matrix,” hold graphic effects patents at Apple, and received a 2006 Academy Award for technical achievement for the design and development of our affordable, and user-friendly, family of RE:Vision software products.
+Our founders have produced ground-breaking effects for Best Visual Effects Academy Award-winning movie "What Dreams May Come", hold graphics and effects patents at Apple and elsewhere, and received a 2020 Emmy Engineering award and a 2006 Academy Award for technical achievement for the design and development of our affordable, and user-friendly, family of RE:Vision software products.
 Our plug-ins have become today’s visual standard for visual effects.

 2006 Academy Award

 This Technical Achievement Academy Award recognized the design and development of the RE:Vision Effects family of affordable, user-friendly software plug-ins.

 2003 Emmy Award

 Dreamkeeper was awarded “Best Visual Effects” by the Academy of Television Arts and Sciences (ATAS).
 Film produced by Hallmark Entertainment for ABC.